advait-0/SLAM-OpenCV-Navigation/README.md

 1. After cloning the repo, source the following
    <code>
-   source /opt/ros/noetic/devel/setup.bash
+   source /opt/ros/noetic/setup.bash
    </code>
    <code>
    source ~/catkin_ws/devel/setup.bash
    </code>

-or you can add these commands to your bashrc and source it instead everytime you want to launch a file
+(Alternative: You can add these commands to your bashrc.)

 2. You can launch a specific launch file based upon your usage
     - world.launch - just launches the bot in the world